What are the different types of CSCS card?

 Which CSCS card do you need?

 You need the CSCS card which most accurately matches your occupation and qualifications in the construction industry.
 CSCS online, the official site for the Construction Skills Certification Scheme has an online card finder so you can check which card you should apply for, or you can speak to your training centre, or employer for guidance.
+Apprentices can apply for a CSCS card for free.

 What does the colour of the CSCS card relate to?